At Refiner, we distinguish surveys that are operated in Identified Users Mode and surveys that are operated in Anonymous Mode.

 |Trigger Events for Survey Widgets||Time and page visit based trigger events.||Time and page visit trigger events|

 |Recognize users for follow-up surveys||User is recognized over a long period of time across various devices.
 Great for recurring surveys and follow-up campaigns.||Previous survey respondents are recognized if they use a single device and don’t clear browser cache.|

 |Data Analysis||Analyse survey responses with our customizable dashboards using survey responses and your own user traits.
 Access survey interactions of individual users.||Analyse data with our customizable dashboards using anonymous survey responses.|

 |Team Alerts||Team alerts can include survey response data other user traits.
 Better control over trigger events.||Team alerts can be send based on the survey response data.|

 |Integrations||All integrations available, including integrations that require a User Id (e.g. Segment, Customer.io, etc.)||Basic integrations that don’t require a User ID.|

 |Monthly Active Users (MAUs) Count||All users that you identify with our client or our API within a given month are counted as Active Users.
 Usually the MAUs represents the number of users that logged-in to your app in a given month.||Only website visitors that interact with a survey (see, dismiss or respond) within a given month are counted as Active Users|

 Which of the two modes you’ll be using depends on the type of survey you are running.
 Some survey types can be operated in Anonymous Mode, and in Identified User Mode.
 Others are limited to one of the two as shown in the table below.

 How to identify your users

-Email surveys works with our without identifying your users.
+Email surveys work with our without identifying your users.
 When generating the HTML code for your emails, you can choose from a list of supported emailing solutions.
-If your provider is listed, the HTML will automatically include special tags that will be replaced with the recipient’s email address, allowing us to identify them when they click on a survey.
+If you select a provider, the HTML code includes special tags that will identify survey respondents with their email address or user ID.